What Is Email Marketing for Artists?

 You might introduce your staff and extra services like hanging, framing, color coordination, etc. Include your hours of operation.
 Give a schedule of events and invitations to special showings.
 Primarily, make your new customers feel welcome and appreciated.
 Nurturing your new customers is essential.

-Engagement – you have someone who has requested your lead magnet.
-Now is the time to engage readers with a mix of education, demonstration, information, and entertainment.
-Your sequence of emails helps gives insights and piques their interest in art.
+Engagement: You have someone who has requested your lead magnet.
+Now is the time to engage readers with a mix of education, demonstrations, information, and entertainment.
+Your sequence of emails helps give them insights and piques their interest in art.
 It progresses them to MOFU and includes Calls to Action (CTAs.)
 These actions encourage buyers to move to BOFU.
 As with all customers, you must nurture your leads.

-Win Back – set to run every 90 – 120 days, your Win Back campaign seeks to reignite interest from previous customers who have not shown recent interest.
+Win Back: Set it to run every 90–120 days.
+Your Win Back campaign seeks to reignite interest from previous customers who have not shown recent interest.

-Abandon Cart – sometimes buyers get cold feet.
+Abandon Cart: Sometimes buyers get cold feet.
 They face distractions or have credit card problems.
 They act on impulse and need a nudge to complete the cart transaction.
 Start with no discount.
 Instead, offer to help complete the sale.
-Then move to discounts or bonuses to non-responders to your first offer.
+Then move on to discounts or bonuses to non-responders to your first offer.
 You can make more sales by addressing abandoned cart opportunities.

 Sequences are at the heart of your business.
 They attract attention, tell stories, ask for orders, referrals, and reviews or testimonials.
 Automation runs autoresponder series to your clients and prospects based on tags.
 The sequences include personalization that communicates with readers based on tags.
 Customer, prospect, and vendor are basic tags.
 You build on them from there for deeper integration.